KallynGowdy/ReactiveUI.Routing/README.md

 Note that this proposal is a work in progress, subject to change.
 The end goal is to create a solution that solves all of the potential issues that can then be implemented.

+### Contributing

+If you have thoughts or suggestions, raise an issue that discusses what is on your mind.
+From there, we can then create a pull request that brings them into the proposal.

 ### Overview

 In these improvements, we take inspiration from MvvmCross for presenter-based view composition while providing our own solution to navigation that does not conflate the two concepts.